Boards Report

 2. Mr. Firdose Vandrevala

-4. Mr. Pullukottayil Habel Kurian (appointed w.e.f.
-06-02-2024) Pursuant to the provisions of Section 135 of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014, the Company has adopted the CSR Policy as recommended by the CSR Committee covering the objectives, initiatives, implementation, monitoring, etc. The CSR Policy of the Company is displayed on the Companys website: www.eicl.in The details about the Corporate Social Responsibility Policy developed and implemented by the Company and the various initiatives taken during the year and other particulars are enclosed in the prescribed form as Annexure - A.
+Pursuant to the provisions of Section 135 of the Companies Act, 2013, and the Companies (Corporate Social Responsibility Policy) Rules, 2014, the Company has adopted a CSR Policy as recommended by the CSR Committee.
+The policy outlines the objectives, implementation strategy, initiatives, and monitoring mechanism for CSR activities.
+The CSR Policy is available on the Companys website at www.eicl.in.

-During the Financial Year 2023-24, the Corporate Social Responsibility Committee met once i.e., on 8th May, 2023.
+During the Financial Year 2024-25, the CSR Committee met once, on 06 May, 2024.

 COMPANYS POLICY ON DIRECTORS APPOINTMENT AND REMUNERATION

-1. Mr. Firdose Vandrevala, Chairman of the Committee
+1. Mr. Firdose Vandrevala - Chairman of the Committee

 2. Ms. Ritu Kishore Raizada

-The Committee met Three (3) times in the Financial Year 2023-24 i.e., on 8th May, 2023, 8th August, 2023, and 6th February, 2024.
+The Committee met once during the Financial Year 2024-25, on 06 May, 2024.

-f) long-term value creation; and
+f) To facilitate long-term value creation; and

-g) to attract and retain the best professionals.
+g) To attract and retain top-tier talent.

 SHARE TRANSFER/SHAREHOLDERS GRIEVANCE COMMITTEE